-For today’s trip I wanted to see how it would react when nymphing and dries were added to the mix.
+For today’s trip, I wanted to see how it would react when nymphing and dries were added to the mix.
 I arrived late today and had a couple of hours to give it a try.
-With no hatch occurring I decided to wade into position and let a nymph drift through a small run I hadn’t fish since last year.
+With no hatch occurring I decided to wade into position and let a nymph drift through a small run I hadn’t fished since last year.
 I was using a size 14 beadhead nymph and begin working it through the run.
 What I notice almost immediately was how much slower the drift was with this leader.
-The light 6X tippet stayed in front of the furled throughout the drift.
-Very little mending was needed, because I was just letting the leader/tippet drift with the current.
+The light 6X tippet stayed in front of the leader throughout the drift.
+Very little mending was needed because I was just letting the leader/tippet drift with the current.
 As I made cast after cast I would set the leader/tippet in position at the top of the run and the rest of the way it was on its own drift.
-I did notice at times the furled would overtake the tippet and fly in the fast sections of the run, but after a quick mend it would correct itself and continue the drift.
+I did notice at times the leader would overtake the tippet and fly in the fast sections of the run, but after a quick mend, it would correct itself and continue the drift.

 Today was one of those outings that caused me to try numerous nymph patterns until I finally connected with a bow.
 This was my nymph trout for the day that help prove that this unconventional drift method really worked.
 Two other trout were missed that helped boost my confidence level.